Mammalian kidney: Cortex

 Structurally, the cortex consists of cortical labyrinth and medullary rays.
 The cortical labyrinth contains interlobular arteries, vascular networks formed by afferent and efferent arterioles, renal corpuscles, proximal convoluted tubules, macula densa, distal convoluted tubules, connecting tubules and the initial parts of the collecting ducts.
 The proximal convoluted tubules predominate in the cortical labyrinth.
 The continuous layer of the cortex lying above the medullary rays is called the cortex corticis.
-Cortex corticis differs from the rest of the cortical labyrinth in that it doesn't contain glomeruli.
+Cortex corticis differs from the rest of the cortical labyrinth in that it does not contain glomeruli.
 Some mammals (for example, pig) have nephrons whose loops of Henle do not reach the medulla; such nephrons are called cortical nephrons.
 Cortical nephrons have a very short thin segment of the loop of Henle, and this segment may even be absent.
 The medullary rays of the cortex contain the proximal straight tubules, the cortical part of the thick ascending limb of the loops of Henle, and the cortical part of the collecting ducts.
 The cortex is divided into lobules, each of which is a medullary ray in conjunction with connected to it nephrons, and interlobular arteries that pass between the lobules.